borwickatuw/borwickatuw.github.io/docs/_posts/2023-09-29-autohotkey.markdown

     Excel := ComObjActive("Excel.Application")
 	MyVar := Excel.ActiveCell.Value

+# Moving to the next cell #

+The easiest way to move Excel to another cell is to use arrow keys:

+    WinActivate,, Name Of Excel File
+	Send {Down}

+This works great if you want the user to be able to select the column and then the script just moves down that column.

+However, if you need a certain column, you might consider doing something like:

+    Send {Left 25}
+	Send {Down} {Right 4}

+This sends left arrow a whole bunch of times, which hopefully will get you to the first column of the row.
+It then goes down a row and over 4 columns.

 # Conditional code at beginning #

 If you want to do a search on a web site, and there's a chance you're not on the page that lets you do a search, you can check it: